Detroit People Mover: Fares

-As of 2025, the People Mover is free to ride, with no fares charged from January 2024 onward as part of a sponsored pilot program.
+As of 2026, the People Mover is free to ride.
+Fares were suspended in January 2024 as part of a sponsored pilot program.

-When fares were charged, the regular fare was $0.75 per trip, raised from $0.50 in November 2011.
+Until December 2023, the regular fare was $0.75 per trip, raised from $0.50 in November 2011.
 Fares were paid at turnstiles with quarters, or with tokens dispensed by vending machines in the stations.
 Children aged five and under were allowed to ride for free with a paying adult.
 Monthly and annual passes were sold for $10 and $100 respectively, available on the People Mover's website or at the agency's administrative office.
 Discounted tokens and passes were available for seniors and disabled riders.